Recent research indicates that, on average, 1 in 68 children (specifically, 1 in 42 boys and 1 in 189 girls) have Autism Spectrum Disorder (ASD).

 Some of these children may also have an extreme sensitivity to sounds, smells, and tactile sensations.
 (For example, one little boy couldn’t stand the feeling of socks on his feet.)
 Children with ASD may also display peculiar behaviors or obsessions.

 The success of Neurofeedback with autistic children has been well researched and documented.
-It has been shown to improve focus and attention, sleep, social behaviors, and academic functioning; to decrease anxiety and impulsivity; and to increase appropriate eye contact.
+It has been shown to improve focus and attention, sleep, social behaviors, and academic functioning; decrease anxiety and impulsivity, and increase appropriate eye contact.

 What Symptoms Can Neurofeedback Treat?